isomerpages/nlb-biblioasia/_holding-area/The Singapore Hokkien Huay Kuan Collection: A Treasure Trove of Information.md

 Eight sets of minutes[^14] provide a detailed look into the Management Council of the Singapore Hokkien Huay Kuan’s decisions from 1950 to 1984, while five other sets of minutes from various departments[^15] of the Huay Kuan offer insights into their specific activities between 1962 and 1987.
 There is also a dedicated set of minutes that presents meticulously documented motions for discussion and important documents,[^16] as well as records pertaining to amendments of the Huay Kuan’s articles, notices and circulars.[^17]

-Also included are official correspondences from 1950 to 1977, which offer glimpses into the clan’s external interactions with entities such as the Housing and Development Board Branch, and Public Works Department Roads Branch.[^18]
+Also included are official correspondences from 1950 to 1977, which offer glimpses into the clan’s external interactions with entities such as the Housing and Development Board Branch, and Public Works Department Roads Branch.[^18] &nbsp;

 Records relating to the schools managed by the Huay Kuan help to illuminate the history of Chinese education in Singapore.
-Documents such as balance sheets and donation records provide perspectives on the changing educational landscape such as school relocation in the late 1960s.
+Documents such as balance sheets and donation records provide perspectives on the changing educational landscape such as school relocation in the late 1960s. &nbsp;

 Highlights include documents on an exchange of land between Nan Chiau Girls’ High School (comprising both primary and secondary levels) and Chung Cheng High School (Branch), which were both formerly located at Kim Yam Road, and the rebuilding of Nan Chiau’s new campus at the same site.
 To meet Nan Chiau’s growing student population and to facilitate its reconstruction efforts, the campus of its secondary school was temporarily relocated to Guillemard Road.
 Its primary school campus continued to function at Kim Yam Road from 1965 to 1968.
 Nan Chiau at Kim Yam Road was rebuilt and expanded in 1969, and brought both the primary and secondary campuses under one roof.[^19] Chung Cheng High School (Branch), on the other hand, shifted to Guillemard Road in 1969.[^20]